EDCD/EDDN/docs/Running-this-software.md

      connect to a mysql/mariadb database for storing stats.
   1. `MONITOR_UA` appears to be unused.

+1. Database Configuration
+  This is performed in the `MONITOR_DB` key:
+    1. `database` - the name of the database
+    1. `user` - the user to connect as
+    1. `password` - the secure password you set above when installing and configuring mariadb/mysql.

+  It is assumed that the database is on `localhost`.

 Any of these settings can be overridden by a separate config file that you then pass to the application scripts, e.g.: